 "Aiden passed away on Nov 25, though we had already got the Ministry's approval for another heart support machine, called the Berlin Heart.
 But due to infections and complications in one of the small surgeries, he couldn't survive."

 "Aiden fought till his last breath, but left us."

 Today, daddy Jeremy devotes his time and energy to creating awareness for Kawasaki disease and organ transplant in Singapore.
 Mummy Marie works as an HR recruiter.
-They have 2 other kids, Adele, 2, and 5-month-old Alden.
+They have 2 other kids, Adele, 3, and 1.5 year old Alden.

 "The key reason why we are promoting Kawasaki disease (KD) and organ transplant awareness is due to the fact that the faster KD is identified and treated, the better the outcome will be", Jeremy tells us.

 "In the KD Community that a group of mothers has created, they want to promote KD awareness as some of their children also suffered due to inexperience or late diagnosis of this illness."